mmu-webdesign/Level4-web-term-1/HTML/01-introduction.md

 <!-- div class="video" -->

-## Task One
+## Before you start

-> Before starting please watch the following short videos.
-These will help you understand the rest of this chapter.
+> Please watch the following short videos.
+These will help you better understand the rest of this chapter.

 - LinkedIn Learning Video: [Jen Simmons -  [What is HTML](https://www.linkedin.com/learning/html-essential-training-4/what-is-html?u=36102708) 1m 34s